MicrosoftDocs/memdocs/memdocs/intune/protect/blackberry-mobile-threat-defense-connector.md

 - Microsoft Intune subscription

-- Blackberry Mobile Threat Protection subscription
+- Blackberry Cylance AI subscription

-For more information, see the documentation for Blackberry Mobile Threat Protection.
+For more information, see the documentation for Blackberry Cylance AI.

-## How do Intune and Blackberry Mobile Threat Protection help protect your company resources?
+## How do Intune and Blackberry Cylance AI help protect your company resources?

-The Blackberry Mobile Threat Protection app for Android and iOS/iPadOS captures file system, network stack, device, and application telemetry where available, then sends the telemetry data to the Blackberry Mobile Threat Protection cloud service to assess the device's risk for mobile threats.
+The Blackberry Cylance AI app for Android and iOS/iPadOS captures file system, network stack, device, and application telemetry where available, then sends the telemetry data to the Cylance AI Protection cloud service to assess the device's risk for mobile threats.

 - **Support for enrolled devices** - Intune device compliance policy includes a rule for Mobile Threat Defense (MTD), which can use risk assessment information from Blackberry Mobile Threat Protection.
 When the MTD rule is enabled, Intune evaluates device compliance with the policy that you enabled.
 If the device is found noncompliant, users are blocked access to corporate resources like Exchange Online and SharePoint Online.
-Users also receive guidance from the Blackberry Mobile Threat Protection app installed in their devices to resolve the issue and regain access to corporate resources.
-To support using Blackberry Mobile Threat Protection with enrolled devices:
+Users also receive guidance from the Blackberry Cylance AI app installed in their devices to resolve the issue and regain access to corporate resources.
+To support using Blackberry Cylance AI with enrolled devices:
   - [Add MTD apps to devices](../protect/mtd-apps-ios-app-configuration-policy-add-assign.md)
   - [Create a device compliance policy that supports MTD](../protect/mtd-device-compliance-policy-create.md)
   - [Enable the MTD connector in Intune](../protect/mtd-connector-enable.md)

-- **Support for unenrolled devices** - Intune can use the risk assessment data from the Blackberry Mobile Threat Protection app on unenrolled devices when you use Intune app protection policies.
+- **Support for unenrolled devices** - Intune can use the risk assessment data from the Blackberry Cylance AI app on unenrolled devices when you use Intune app protection policies.
 Admins can use this combination to help protect corporate data within a Microsoft Intune protected app, Admins can also issue a block or selective wipe for corporate data on those unenrolled devices.
-To support using Blackberry Mobile Threat Protection with unenrolled devices:
+To support using Blackberry Cylance AI with unenrolled devices:

   - [Add the MTD app to unenrolled devices](../protect/mtd-add-apps-unenrolled-devices.md)
   - [Create a Mobile Threat Defense app protection policy](../protect/mtd-app-protection-policy.md)